dotnet/dotnet-docker/samples/dotnetapp/README.md

 This sample requires [Docker 17.06](https://docs.docker.com/release-notes/docker-ce) or later of the [Docker client](https://www.docker.com/products/docker).

-The [ASP.NET Core Docker Sample](../aspnetapp/README.md) demonstrates how to use ASP.NET Core and Docker together.

 ## Try a pre-built .NET Core Docker Image

 You can quickly try a pre-built [sample .NET Core Docker image](https://hub.docker.com/r/microsoft/dotnet-samples/), based on this sample.